-What I was I got I got email from some people asking about something that our wildlife caller mentioned about it quoted me as saying when something hasn't worked for 50 years, time to try something new.
+What I would I got I got an email from some people asking about something that our wildlife caller mentioned about it quoted me as saying when something hasn't worked for 50 years time to try something new.

 I was quoting Obama.